Managing Personal Relationships at Work: Employer Guide

 In the context of personal relationships at work, there may be issues of sex discrimination or harassment, particularly if the relationship breaks down.
 Sex discrimination can occur where a female employee has been asked to leave over a male employee because of their relationship or the breakdown of it.
 And if an employee believes they have experienced harassment because of their gender, this could also amount to discrimination.
 In extreme cases, employees may be entitled to resign and claim constructive dismissal in an employment tribunal.

 If you are addressing issues arising from personal relationships through your disciplinary process, ensure you have the justification to do so.
-For example, you must be able to reasonably show that the consequence of the relationship has had a detrimental effect on the business.
+For example, you must be able to reasonably show that the consequence of the relationship has had a detrimental effect on the business, or that the relationship is in breach of a specific organisational policy.

 Mishandling a disciplinary process, or continuing without reasonable justification for doing so, could render any action unfair, including fighting a case for unfair dismissal.
 And it must be said that depending on the severity of the situation, dismissing an employee could be seen as Draconian and cause ill-feeling with other employees within the workforce.